privacyidea/privacyidea/doc/policies/conditions.rst

 * ``matches`` evaluates to true if the left value completely matches the regular expression given by the right value.
   ``!matches`` evaluates to true if this is not the case.

+If you want to define a policy that e.g. only matches users from Active Directory, that are in a VPN User group, you would first need to map the `memberOf` attribute in the LDAP resolver to a certain attribute like `"goups": "memberOf"`.
+Then you need to define the extended condition:

+   "groups" contains "CN=VPN Users,OU=Groups,DC=example,DC=com"

+If you however want to define a policy that matches a certain e.g. a certain username from a list, you would have to define an extended condition like:

+   "username" in "alice,bob,charlie"

 Error Handling
 ~~~~~~~~~~~~~~